QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework2/Figures-in-homework-question/homework2_question2_1.jpg" style="zoom:200%;" />

 (If you don't, consider installing BioPython.)
-If you would like to learn more about BioPython's SeqIO module, its documentation is at https://biopython.org/wiki/SeqIO [Links to an external site].
+If you would like to learn more about BioPython's SeqIO module, its documentation is at [Links to an external site](https://biopython.org/wiki/SeqIO).
 In the above, sequence is a byte string of lower-cased letters.
 I suggest doing this to simplify our call to the hashing function later, but you could leave it as a regular string instead.

 Naively, you would expect 4^15 ≈ 1 billion potentially unique distinct subsequences, so by the pigeon hole principle, at least one subsequence must occur more than once in the genome.
 Things are a little more complicated because these FASTA files also include N for places where any nucleotides might occur.
 Ignore all subsequences containing more than 2 Ns.